Aditya948351/RAVI1/README.md

 🌐 IoT-Based Home Automation System
 This project demonstrates an innovative Home Automation System using Internet of Things (IoT) technology and Desktop Assistant.
 The system allows users to control home appliances like lights, fans, and TVs via sensors and voice commands while integrating Twilio for real-time alerts.
-Built with Raspberry Pi and a user-friendly GUI, this solution ensures efficient monitoring and control of home conditions.
+Built with Raspberry Pi and a user-friendly GUI, this solution ensures efficient monitoring and control of home Appliances manifesting Home Security also.
 It Includes
 Desktop Assistant features like training the model using users questions and collecting them in SQL database, Commands like Open Chrome(Specific accounts also),Open VS Code,etc.
   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ✨ Features